Analgesics of Different Groups

 Derivatives of Spirodecanone

 Opioid agonists from the group of 1,3,8-triazaspiro(4.5)decan-4-one derivatives were first synthesized and studied by P. Janssen in the early 60s.[37]
 Despite their high morphinomimetic potency, there is very little information on their pharmacological and toxicological properties.
-The substance R 5260 has binding affinities for μ-opioid receptors almost ten times higher than fentanyl, but in rats, potency of R 5260 and R 6890 is about the same with fentanyl.[41]
+The substance R 5260 has binding affinities for μ-opioid receptors almost ten times higher than fentanyl, but in rats, potency of R 5260 and R 6890 (Spirochlorphine) is about the same with fentanyl.[41]
 In animal experiments, spirodecanes show activity on the level of fentanyl but are very long-acting.

 Etospirotramide Spirochlorphine 2940-60-5